anexxer/anexxer/README.md

 🚀 Projects
 Automation Bots — Scripts to automate boring tasks (data extraction, notifications).

-Web Applications — Built simple web apps with Flask.
+Web Applications — Built simple web apps, especially like the Vsnake chatbot thingy that got us third in a state level hackathon.

 Machine Learning Models — Worked on basic ML projects like classification and regression.